 Holiday Toy Drive

-For HDG staff, the holiday gift buying season includes a holiday toy drive.
+For HDG staff, the holiday gift buying season includes an annual holiday toy drive.
 Since 2015, the firm has donated clothes, books, and toys to several charity organizations.
 The drives in which we participate give us the names and ages of actual children whom we are purchasing for, providing a very personal connection to the effort.
 We also enjoy wrapping the gifts as a firm while enjoying a holiday film or music.
 Sponsoring groups have included St. Paul of the Cross Monastery (Pittsburgh), the East End Cooperative Mission, and the Appalachian Christmas Gift Drive.
-With matching funds from the firm augmenting staff donations, from 2015 through 2017, the firm has raised over $2,500 in cash to augment the physical gifts.
+With matching funds from the firm augmenting staff donations, from 2015 through 2018, the firm has raised over $3,500 in cash to augment the physical gifts.

 Almanac article: The Spirit of Giving is Alive at the Hayes Group